 Pulque

 Pulque is a pre-Hispanic beverage made by lightly fermenting the sap of the agave plant.
-It has had a twisted history in Mexico.
-Pulque was once the drink of the Aztec Gods but was outlawed by the Spanish during colonial times and later stigmatized by the Mexican government as being an unsanitary drink of the lower class.
+It’s had a twisted history in Mexico.
+Pulque was once the drink of the Aztec Gods.
+However, it was outlawed by the Spanish during colonial times and later stigmatized by the Mexican government as being an unsanitary drink of the lower class.
 Today, pulque is making yet another comeback for its connection to Mexico’s pre-colonial past and identity.
-It has become most popular among older Mexicans who grew up drinking it, younger hipsters, and the punk crowd.
-Pulque is drank very fresh, meaning it’s only available close to where agave is produced, in the central Mexican highlands.
+It’s become popular among older Mexicans who grew up drinking it, younger hipsters, and the punk crowd.
+Pulque is drank very fresh, meaning it’s only available close to where agave is produced in the central Mexican highlands.

 Mezcal